 The long term solution is a sensible, progressive strength training programme.
 This is the only ‘treatment’ that has a significant body of evidence behind it when applied in the correct manner.

 Not only will this benefit for your back, it will also have a positive impact on just about every other marker of health as well.

 Back pain sucks.
 Get stronger and enjoy your life more.

-Book a Discovery Session to find out how your muscular system may be contributing to your back issues.
+Book a call to find out how your muscular system may be contributing to your back issues.